angular-ui/bootstrap/src/accordion/docs/readme.md

 ### Accordion Group Settings ###

   * `template-url` (Defaults: `template/accordion/accordion-group.html`) :
-    Add ability to override the template url used
+    Add ability to override the template url used.
+Note that this must be a string